Posted in Car Accidents on February 17, 2021

 Before your one-year deadline approaches, you must provide documentation to prove your injuries.
 Liability insurers want to verify your medical bills and wage loss documentation.
 When you deal directly with an insurer, they also want your written permission to obtain hospital and treatment records you’ve probably never seen.
 They independently request physicians’ medical reports.
 These narratives address questions about your injury severity, recovery, prognosis, and potential disabilities.

 When you negotiate your own liability claim, you go head-to-head with seasoned claim negotiators.
 That could mean you’ll have to deal with a liability insurance company representative, an independent negotiator, an attorney, or a self-insured corporation’s legal representative.
-Whoever you deal with, they will negotiate based on mitigating factors that have nothing to do with your injuries.
+Whoever you deal with, will negotiate based on mitigating factors that have nothing to do with your injuries.

 For a number of reasons, a one-year statute of limitations is realistic only when you have minor injuries.
 You usually know within a few weeks or months if and when you can resume your normal activities.
 You have a final tally of your total medical bills and wage losses.
 You will likely have returned to work already or continued working during your recovery.
 When you sustain a minor injury, your claim is often simple enough to resolve long before your one-year deadline approaches.

 When you’re seriously injured, an early settlement isn’t usually an option.
 Medical treatment sometimes lasts for an extended period.
 You will likely experience pain and discomfort for a long time.
-One year past your accident, you will still be struggling to return to normal.
+One year after your accident, you will still be struggling to return to normal.
 In many cases, you won’t even know by one year if you will have permanent impairments that limit your occupational choices for the rest of your life.

 When you sustain a catastrophic injury, one year doesn’t give you enough time to get a clear idea of your future.
 Catastrophic injuries such as brain damage and spinal cord injuries require long-term treatment and recovery.
 As you begin to recover, you must relearn skills like driving a car or performing everyday personal tasks.
 By one year, you’ll still be learning how to adjust to your home and family life.